igoramadas/betterdocco/resources/plain-markdown/README.md

 This is a simple plain-markdown template.

-It can be used to convert your docco output even further, for example to output to PDF via `LaTeX` with [`pandoc`][pandoc].
+It can be used to convert your betterdocco output even further, for example to output to PDF via `LaTeX` with [`pandoc`][pandoc].

 The resulting markdown uses code fences (<code>```</code>),